dotnet/BenchmarkDotNet/docs/articles/configs/toolchains.md

 When you run your benchmarks without specifying the toolchain in an explicit way, the default one is used:

 * Roslyn for Full .NET Framework and Mono
-* dotnet cli for .NET Core and CoreRT
+* dotnet cli for .NET Core and NativeAOT

 ## Multiple frameworks support